Geodocs.dev

 • [ ] Product schema markup on all product pages

-• [ ] Specification tables in text format
+• [ ] Specification tables in text format (not images)

 • [ ] Comparison tables for competitive products